merneo/arch-linux/modules/fingerprint.md

 ## Step 1: Verify Fingerprint Reader Detection

 Verify that your system detects the fingerprint reader as a USB device.
 The `lsusb` command lists USB devices and their IDs.
 For details, refer to the [ArchWiki on lsusb](https://wiki.archlinux.org/title/USB#lsusb).
+Look for entries containing "fingerprint", "validity", or specific vendor names (e.g., Synaptics, Goodix, Elan).

 ```bash
 # List USB devices